- Course modules are specified for each of the MSc courses and these are the modules you must do and they are listed on the respective course pages.

 - Our courses are one-year, full-time postgraduate courses.
 All courses will start on the 3rd October 2022 and have a duration of 12 months.

 - Warwick uses the Credit Accumulation and Transfer Scheme (CATS) to express credit weightings for each unit of learning.

 - Master's courses equal 180 CATS, that is nominally 1800 hours of learning.
 For a full time Master's course, you will be expected to put in an average of 40 hours of learning per week for the duration of your course.
 This will be a combination of taught content and self-study.

-- Our courses are modular in structure, with modules generally being taught in intensive one-week blocks from Monday to Friday, 9.00am - 6.30pm.
-Some modules are taught over two weeks, and occasionally, you may be required to attend weekend sessions.
+- Our courses are modular in structure, with modules often being taught in intensive full day sessions in one-week blocks, or shorter sessions over two weeks.* Occasionally, you may be required to attend weekend sessions.

 - Modules are taught through a variety of online and face-to-face learning activities: lectures, seminar work, syndicate group activities, industrial games, practical exercises and case studies to encourage teamwork and practical grounding of the material.
 E-learning and forum activities are widely used to complement these activities.

 - Modules are scheduled at intervals throughout the academic year, with most being delivered between October and June.
 Full attendance is compulsory.

 - Modules are predominantly assessed by Post Module Assignment (PMA)*, rather than formal exams, with the exception of some of the finance-focused modules.
 Most modules will also have a degree of In Module Assessment (IMA), which will vary by module and may take the form of presentations, online tests, or a range of other assessment methods.